-Whether your workplace is a dangerous construction zone or in a cushy corner office; there are ways that folks will find ways to get injured while on the clock.
+Whether your patient’s workplace is a dangerous construction zone or in a cushy corner office; there are ways that folks will find ways to get injured while on the clock.
 As long as people are working, workplace injuries will occur.
 Accidents and injuries can potentially harm more than the workers themselves,too–it can absolutely devastate entire businesses and families.
 Luckily for the physical therapy business, there’s always going to be a market for employees with injuries to keep our appointment books filled.
 In 2013, over 3 million workplace-related injuries and illnesses were reported.
 (In other words about 3 out of every 100 workers somehow got hurt at work.)
+While we’re sure you’ve got a wide variety of people walking into your office, below we’re going to take a look at the most common workplace injuries.

 Therapy professionals benefit from being able to provide preventative and rehabilitation practices to Americans.
 However, it is not only a therapy professional’s duty to help an injured worker, but it is also necessary to give them advice on how to prevent this from happening in the future.